 Verdict: GO

-Safety Advisory: As we push deep into the spring season, any lingering winter ice in the heavily shaded southern coves has completely degraded.
-The lake is fully open and accessible.
-However, anglers must respect the current water temperatures, which are hovering in the unforgiving mid-40s.
+Safety Advisory: As we push into the heart of the spring season, any lingering winter ice in the heavily shaded southern coves has completely degraded, leaving the lake fully open and accessible.
+However, anglers must respect the current water temperatures, which are hovering in the unforgiving upper-40s to low-50s.
 If you are launching a kayak, canoe, or small aluminum skiff, wearing a properly fitted, Coast Guard-approved Personal Flotation Device (PFD) is absolutely mandatory.
-Cold-water shock is a silent and immediate threat at this elevation.
+Cold-water shock remains a silent and immediate threat at this elevation.

 Private Beta